renpy/renpy/sphinx/source/cds.rst

     .. method:: arguments()

-        Returns an object representing the arguments to a function call.
+        This must be called before the parentheses with the arguments list, if they are not specified returns None, otherwise returns an object representing the arguments to a function call.
 This object has an ``evaluate`` method on it that takes an optional `scope` dictionary, and returns a tuple in which the first component is a tuple of positional arguments,